smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 Disadvantage: The user needs to say two wake words: NativeVR and SDL

 4. When NativeVR exists and is always detecting/listening (both NativeVR and SDL wake words are available), the user speaks SDL wake word that is equivalent to the NativeVR wake word.
-Advantage: The user can launch by just saying one of wake word
+Advantage: The user can launch by just saying one wake word
 Disadvantage: HMI needs to support SDL wake word with NativeVR

 ### Flows